cms-opendata-analyses/TriggerInfoTool/ModuleInTriggerAnalyzer/README.md

   cmsenv
   ```

-- Obtain the code from git (in sparse mode) and move it to the `src` area:
+- Obtain the code from git and move it to the `src` area:

   ```
   git clone git://github.com/asdru30/TriggerInfoTool.git